chenkianwee/yun2infinity/_sources/docs/050/050integration.md

 # Integration
 I have made some customisation for each software for Masa3DB.
 This section documents the inner tweaks that I have done for the integration.
+In this section I have included both working and failed integration.
+As this is still a work-in-progress, I am documenting the failed attempt, so that I can remember what have been attempted and failed.
+This is beneficial 1) I won't repeat the same mistakes and 2) if I decided to try again I can pick up from the failed attempts.